 Mining companies’ reactions

-That said, mining companies’ RSI (relative strength index) readings are falling, as are the RSI levels of precious metals.
-On November 21, 2016, the RSI level for GDX was close to 38.
+That said, mining companies’ RSI (relative strength index) readings are falling along with precious metals’ RSI levels.
+At the beginning of December, the RSI level for SGDM was close to 44.9.
 An RSI level above 70 indicates that a stock has been overbought and could fall.
 An RSI level below 30 indicates that a stock has been oversold and could rise.